-If you have a project or script, the most effective use of your time and money is to purchase an AFM Industry Badge which allows access to all offices and most screenings beginning Sunday, (Day 5), or an or an Industry Badge Plus which begins on Saturday (Day 4) and includes four days of conferences.
-Buy your badge by October 9.
+If you have a project or script, the most effective use of your time and money is to purchase an AFM Industry Badge or Industry Badge Plus which allow access to all offices and most screenings beginning on Saturday (Day 4).
+The Industry Badge Plus includes four days of conferences.
+Buy your badge by October 7.
 After that date, the fees go up.

 STEP 1: Homework: Create a List of Target Companies